andrewchambers/bupstash/doc/man/bupstash-new-put-key.1.md

 ## SYNOPSIS

-Generate a new bupstash put-key derived from a primary key.
+Generate a new bupstash put-key derived from a bupstash key.

-`bupstash new-put-key -k PRIMARY_KEY -o PUT_KEY`
+`bupstash new-put-key -k KEY -o PUT_KEY`

 ## DESCRIPTION